pleshakoff/gossip/README.md

 Since the data can come to the node in different ways, it is still necessary to provide verification in order to avoid looping.

-Each chat record has visited array with a list of nodes in which the record has passed.
+Each chat record has a visited array with a list of nodes in which the record has passed.
 If the record was already in this node, it is not inserted.

-Also, each record has version field that contains the local version in the node corresponding to the logical clocks version at the time of insertion.
+Also, each record has a version field that contains the local version in the node corresponding to the logical clocks version at the time of insertion.
 The version is needed to pull the necessary data on request by neighboring nodes.

 In order to be able to emulate node disconnections without stopping containers, it is possible to stop nodes via the API.
 After the node is stopped, it is silent and not available for other nodes and for recording by the client.
-But it is possible to get the chat contents, which is convenient for studying the cluster behavior in a extraordinary situation.
+But it is possible to get the chat contents, which is convenient for studying the cluster behavior in an extraordinary situation.

 <a name="api"></a>